awsdocs/aws-batch-user-guide/doc_source/array_index_example.md

-# Tutorial: Using the Array Job Index to Control Job Differentiation<a name="array_index_example"></a>
+# Tutorial: Using the array job index to control job differentiation<a name="array_index_example"></a>

 This tutorial shows how to use the `AWS_BATCH_JOB_ARRAY_INDEX` environment variable \(that each child job is assigned\) to differentiate the child jobs\.
-The example works by using the child job's index number to read a specific line in a file and substitute the parameter associated with that line number with a command inside the job's container\.
-The result is that you can have multiple AWS Batch jobs running the same Docker image and command arguments, but the results are different because the array job index is used as a modifier\.
+The example uses the child job's index number to read a specific line in a file\.
+Then, it substitutes the parameter associated with that line number with a command inside the job's container\.
+The result is that you can have multiple AWS Batch jobs running the same Docker image and command arguments\.
+However, the results are different because the array job index is used as a modifier\.

 In this tutorial, you create a text file that has all of the colors of the rainbow, each on its own line\.
-Then, you create an entrypoint script for a Docker container that converts the index into a value that can be used for a line number in the color file \(the index starts at zero, but line numbers start at one\)\.
-Create a Dockerfile that copies the color and index files to the container image and sets the image's `ENTRYPOINT` to the entrypoint script\.
-The Dockerfile and resources are built to a Docker image that is pushed to Amazon ECR\.
+Then, you create an entrypoint script for a Docker container that converts the index into a value that can be used for a line number in the color file\.
+The index starts at zero, but line numbers start at one\.
+Create a Dockerfile that copies the color and index files to the container image and sets `ENTRYPOINT` for the image to the entrypoint script\.
+The Dockerfile and resources are built to a Docker image that's pushed to Amazon ECR\.
 You then register a job definition that uses your new container image, submit an AWS Batch array job with that job definition, and view the results\.

 ## Prerequisites<a name="array-tutorial-prereqs"></a>